Updated on October 14, 2025.

-If you’ve received a breast cancer diagnosis, you have probably been inundated with a flood of choices and changes to make.
-So how can you optimize your health and strengthen your resolve to not only manage your treatment of the disease, but also help prevent it from coming back?
-Here are some key steps to take:
+If you’ve received a breast cancer diagnosis, you probably have quite a few choices and changes to make.
+So, how can you build up your health, strengthen your resolve to manage your treatment of the disease, and help prevent it from coming back?
+Here are some key steps to take.

 Manage lifestyle factors

-There are three crucial lifestyle factors that affect people who have been diagnosed with breast cancer: obesity, inactivity, and poor diet.
-By addressing these, you can increase the likelihood of improving your cancer survival and overall longevity.
-While more research needs to be done to understand how these factors impact breast cancer, research has shown promising trends.
+There are several crucial lifestyle factors that affect people who have been diagnosed with breast cancer, including obesity, inactivity, and poor diet.
+By addressing these, you may help to improve your cancer survival and overall longevity.
+While more research needs to be done to understand how these factors influence breast cancer, research has shown promising trends.

 What is the role of obesity?